steam train

 The programme for meetings is as follows :-

-Date Subject and speaker
+2025 Dates Subject and speaker

-17th December Christmas Quiz – by Colin Stone .
+17th December Quiz

 Guests are welcome at any of our meetings and small fee of £2 per meeting is charged.